 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The MRes in Genetic Medicine provides extensive practical training in genetics as applied to disease and healthcare.
+The MRes in Genetic Medicine programme combines high quality teaching on core concepts in genomic medicine with an emphasis on developing practical skills in genetics as applied to disease and healthcare.

-Offered on a one-year full-time basis this Masters programme differs from other UK genetics postgraduate courses by allowing students to develop and conduct their own research projects over an extended period.
-The University of Manchester holds worldwide repute within medical genetics and students will have the opportunity to conduct projects under the supervision of international experts in areas such as biochemical genetics, developmental genetics, ocular genetics, genetic health services research, common disease genetics (cancer and pharmacogenetics), and clinical neurogenetics.
+Offered on a one-year full-time basis this Masters programme differs from other UK postgraduate genetics courses by allowing students to develop and conduct their own research projects over an extended period.
+The University of Manchester has an outstanding worldwide reputation within medical genetics and students will have the opportunity to conduct projects under the supervision of international experts in areas such as biochemical genetics, developmental genetics, ocular genetics, genetic health services research, common disease genetics (cancer and pharmacogenetics), and clinical neurogenetics.

-Genomic medicine is increasingly important in directing clinical care, allowing clinicians and patients to gain insights into the genetic basis of heritable disease and the associated molecular pathological mechanisms.
+Insights into the genetic basis of heritable disease and the associated molecular mechanisms has transformed our knowledge of the pathology of Mendelian disorders and also contributed to our understanding of common disease.
+Importantly, increased knowledge of underlying molecular pathways enables opportunities for the development of new therapeutic strategies.
 In order to exploit the potential of modern medical genetics, practitioners are now challenged with mastering many areas of genetics (e.g. clinical and molecular).
-This Masters by Research programme is designed to equip students with the latest knowledge and skills in genetic medicine that can then be applied within genetic healthcare and basic research.
+This Masters by Research programme is designed to equip students with the latest knowledge and skills in genomic medicine that can then be applied within genetic healthcare and basic research.

 - Dr Forbes Manson (programme director), senior lecturer in ophthalmology

-- Dr Bill Newman (deputy programme director), senior clinical lecturer and consultant in genetic medicine
+- Prof Bill Newman (deputy programme director), Professor of Translational Genomic Medicine and consultant in genetic medicine

 - Dr Liz Jones, consultant clinical geneticist